 Three lawyers from Pepper Hamilton have been named by Washington, D.C.
 Super Lawyers magazine as top attorneys in the District.
-John P. Isacson has been named to the Washington, D.C.
-Super Lawyers list and Tuhin Ganguly and David J. Shaw have been named to the Washington, D.C.
-Rising Stars list for 2019.
+Tuhin Ganguly and Goutam Patnaik have been named to the Washington, D.C.
+Super Lawyers list and David J. Shaw has been named to the Washington, D.C.
+Rising Stars list for 2020.

 Mr. Ganguly is a partner in the Intellectual Property Department and a member of the firm’s Sustainability, CleanTech and Climate Change Team.
 He focuses his practice on patent litigation, with a particular emphasis on Section 337 investigations before the U.S. International Trade Commission.
 Mr. Ganguly earned his J.D., cum laude, from Washington University School of Law in 2008, and a B.A. in biology, with honors, from Washington University in 2001.